percona/pmm/docs/setting-up/client/remote.md

 ## Recommended settings

 When monitoring remote instances including RDS and Google instances, network latency might affect the scrape process and throw timeout errors.
-For this reason, it is recommended to lower the metrics resolution in the settings section using the menu on the left side (The gear icon).
+For this reason, it is recommended to [lower the metrics resolution](../../how-to/configure.md#metrics-resolution).

 Starting with PMM 2.18, the scrape timeout has been updated according to the following rules: